jens-maus/RaspberryMatic/README.md

 * [CCU-Historian](https://github.com/jens-maus/hm-ccu-historian)
 * [Watchdog](https://github.com/jens-maus/hm-watchdog)

+## Installation
+The installation of RaspberryMatic is quite straight forward as it is delivered as a full SD card image that can be directly flashed onto a microSD card and put into the corresponding RaspberryPi.
+As such the installation consists of the following basic steps:

+1. Download latest release archive (`RaspberryMatic-X.XX.XX-XXXXXXXX.zip`) from [here](https://github.com/jens-maus/RaspberryMatic/releases)
+2. Unarchive zip file resulting in an SD card image (`RaspberryMatic-X.XX.XX-XXXXXXXX.img`)
+3. Based on your operating system use a Flash-tool to copy the image onto your microSD card:
+  * <i>Linux</i>:<br>`sudo dd if=RaspberryMatic-X.XX.XX-XXXXXXXX.img of=/dev/sdX bs=4096`
+  * <i>macOS</i>:<br>Use [ApplePiBaker](http://www.tweaking4all.com/hardware/raspberry-pi/macosx-apple-pi-baker/)
+  * <i>Windows</i>:<br>Use [Win32DiskImager](https://sourceforge.net/projects/win32diskimager/)
+4. Make sure you have the HM-MOD-RPI-PCB radio modul installed on the GPIO of your RaspberryPi
+4. Install microSD in your RaspberryPi and start it
+5. Wait until bootup process is finished and use a web browser to connect to http://homematic-raspi/

 ## Contributions
 As the RaspberryMatic project is an open source based project everyone is invited to contribute to this project.
 Please note, however, that functionality within the corresponding eQ-3 OCCU binaries can not be modified as the main HomeMatic services (rfd, ReGaHSS, HMServer, etc.) are provided in binary format by the [OCCU](https://github.com/eq-3/occu) project and not compiled from sources.